 issues at hand: one is the proper interpretation of Scripture, and the other

-is the proper understanding of the truth as originated from the Spirit.
+is the revelation of that interpretation by the Spirit.
 True

-is a direct offshoot of the indwelling Holy Spirit that God placed in us on
+knowledge grows within us as a living thing, an offshoot of the indwelling Holy Spirit that God placed in us

-the day of our spiritual birth.
-Its purpose is to manifest the Kingdom of God
+the day of our spiritual birth, whose purpose is to manifest the Kingdom of God

 resembling them are the Sadducees, who didn’t believe in the resurrection,

 spiritual manifestations.
-They understand the natural realm; they feel
+They understand the natural realm and feel

-comfortable in their skin; they don’t want an anointing revealing the truth
+comfortable with it and don’t want an anointing revealing the truth

-to them, but this is how God develops the inner man and causes him to grow
+to them, but this is how God develops the inner man and causes us to grow

 (125a) Thy kingdom come